 CANARIE continues to engage with a broad range of stakeholders to ensure its activities align with changing community needs.
-CANARIE was a member of the Leadership Council for Digital Research Infrastructure, and a member of its executive committee; and is in regular contact with digital infrastructure partners and stakeholders, including the CFI, Compute Canada, the Council of Ontario Universities, Universities Canada, the U15, CUCCIO, Colleges and Institutes Canada, Genome Canada, and the granting councils.
+CANARIE was a member of the Leadership Council for Digital Research Infrastructure, and a member of its executive committee; and is in regular contact with digital infrastructure partners and stakeholders, including the CFI, Compute Canada, Universities Canada, the U15, CUCCIO, CAUBO, Colleges and Institutes Canada, Genome Canada, and the granting councils.

-CANARIE's role in the digital research infrastructure landscape continues to solidify through premier events such as the CANARIE National Summit, speaking at provincial, national and international events and conferences, through ongoing updates to its corporate website and with outreach/educational materials.
+CANARIE's role in the digital research infrastructure landscape continues to solidify through premier events such as the CANARIE National Summit, speaking opportunities for CANARIE staff at provincial, national and international events and conferences, through ongoing updates to its corporate website and with outreach/educational materials.